Let’s rewind back to the beginning

 So, when did this all start?
-To everyone’s surprise e-learning started well before the internet, the concept was known rather, as distant education; students and teachers used a mailing system to communicate, access resources and pave their way to success.
+To everyone’s surprise e-learning started well before the internet, but the concept was known as ‘distance learning’; students and teachers used a mailing system to communicate, access resources and pave their way to success.
 The launch of the internet then led to open universities using an online platform to provide their services and branch out to students remotely.

 Effectiveness of E-Learning

 E- Learning enables students to access relevant material and learn at their own pace.
-Online platforms enable users to access the relevant materials from any location and at time of day.
+Online platforms like the TechQuarters 365 Cloud Academy enable users to access the relevant materials from any location and at time of day.
 42% of training companies say that e-learning has led to an increase in their revenue; showing just how popular this style of training has become.

 Knowledge is power but not everyone has access to learning.
 The opportunity to learn should not be bound by location, time or expensive resources; E learning allows individuals the flexibility to learn at their own pace and in their own time.